Hyland Cinema: Origins as The Elmwood Theatre (1937–1947)

-Acquisition by Odeon and eventual renaming as The Hyland (1947-1989)
+Acquisition by Odeon and rebranding as Hyland (1947–1989)

 The theatre was acquired by the Odeon circuit in December 1947 and named Odeon Hyland.
 In 1959 the cinema was renamed to just Hyland.
-Its first presentation under the new name was the comedy Carry On Nurse (1959), which ran for 16 weeks setting a record for the theater.
+Its first presentation under the new name was the comedy Carry On Nurse (1959), which ran for 16 weeks, setting a record for the theater.
 The Hyland maintained its status as a neighbourhood cinema and broke its previous record through a 73-week engagement with The Sound of Music (1965).
-This earned manager Dick Drysdale an award for "Showman of the Year" in an international competition for theatre managers.
+This earned then manager Dick Drysdale an award for "Showman of the Year" in an international competition for theatre managers.

-The theatre experienced success throughout the late 1960s under manager Ed Leigh, attracting thousands of patrons with films such as The Blue Max (1966), A Man for All Seasons (1966), The Taming of the Shrew (1967), Thoroughly Modern Millie (1967) and Funny Girl (1968).
+The theatre experienced success throughout the late 1960s under new manager Ed Leigh, attracting thousands of patrons with films such as The Blue Max (1966), A Man for All Seasons (1966), The Taming of the Shrew (1967), Thoroughly Modern Millie (1967) and Funny Girl (1968).

 During the late 1960s, the theatre underwent renovations; the entrance was relocated to the side of the building to expand the lobby and add a concession stand and lower-level washrooms, while the projection and sound systems were upgraded.
 Seating was reduced from its 612 original capacity to 514 seats.

 The Hyland continued screening new films throughout the 1970s, including international films such as The Story of O (1975).

 The theatre screened major releases throughout the 1980s, including E.T. the Extra-Terrestrial (1982), The Temple of Doom (1984) and Back to the Future (1985).

-In September 1988, the Hyland was the site of picketing from religious groups over its showing of Martin Scorsese's The Last Temptation of Christ (1988).
+In September 1988, the Hyland was the site of picketing from religious groups over its screening of Martin Scorsese's The Last Temptation of Christ (1988).
 Over 40 youth from Glad Tidings Assembly, from as young as 13 and old as 18, picketed the September 2 screening of the movie chanting various religious slogans and holding signs.
 Youth pastor Darrell McIntyre led the march and told reporters "anybody that changed the world shouldn't be portrayed as some weakling."

-After Cineplex Odeon opened the six-screen Galleria Cinema Complex on Wellington St the Hyland was closed on August 17, 1989.
+After Cineplex Odeon opened the six-screen Galleria Cinema Complex on Wellington St, the Hyland was closed on August 17, 1989.
 Cineplex Odeon left the screen, seats, and projectors intact.
 Its closure made the Park, operated by Famous Players, the only single-screen, first-run theatre in London until it closed the following month.